junpyo-seo/my-first-github-repository/README.md

 # my-first-github-repository
 Here is my first Github repository.
 Let's get started with Github.

 README.md file has just been added.
+One more edited in the Github.